devkmsg/Resume/resume.md

 ## Summary

-Driven Systems Administrator seeking a new opportunity in a networking role.
+Driven Systems Administrator seeking a new opportunity.
 Strong leader with exceptional analytical and problem solving skills with the ability to work under pressure.
-Innovative thinker with interests in routing, switching and scripting.
+Innovative thinker with interests in automation and scripting.

 ## Education